How Candy Crush Mastered Game Development & Monetization

 Source: King Community

-In 2013, King removed all ads to give its players a complete game experience.
+In 2013, King removed all ads to give players a complete game experience.
+In 2018, King carefully reintroduced ads through a reward system.
 It was a bold move, as ad revenue was one of the key sources of cash flow.
-Later in 2018, they carefully reintroduced ads through a reward system – watch a short ad and get a booster or a free life.
+In 2018, King reintroduced ads as rewards – watch a short ad to earn a booster or free life.
 The decision to watch or skip the ad was still in the hands of the players – No interruptions, no forced views, a classic strategy indeed.

 Personalized Offers that Make Sense

 Candy Crush follows a personalized approach for offers based on players’ in-game behavior and purchase history.
 Through AI-driven game monetization, players get ads relevant to them.
-Which means those who have never spent any money will see low-entry offers, while regular spenders may expect bundle packs with upgrades.
+Players who have never spent money see low-entry offers, while regular spenders get bundle packs with upgrades.

 Driving Spend Without Pushbacks

-With its freemium game strategy, King ensures the game is available to all while cleverly encouraging in-app purchases.
+With its freemium game strategy, King ensures the game is available to all while smartly pushing players toward in-app purchases.
 Here are the best practices of mobile game monetization techniques used in Candy Crush:

 Events that Align with the Theme

-Candy Crush strategically places its advertisements instead of slapping banners everywhere.
+Candy Crush places ads strategically, instead of cluttering the game with banners.
 They only collaborate with brands, firms, and celebrities that fit the game’s narrative.
 For instance, King partnered with Nestlé to feature KitKat candies inside the game’s universe.
 Rather than traditional intrusive ads, King included KitKat elements in the game’s design, blending them naturally with the theme.

 Source: minimeinsights